STATE OF KANSAS BOARD OF TAX APPEALS

 During office hours, to inspect and obtain copies of public records which are not exempted from disclosure by a specific law.
 There may be a charge for providing access to and/or copies of public records.
 (See fee schedule below)

-To obtain a copy of the Court's policies and procedures for access to records.
+To obtain a copy of the Board's policies and procedures for access to records.

 To request assistance from the Freedom of Information Officer.

-To receive a written response from the Court regarding your request within three business days after receipt of a written request.
+To receive a written response from the Board regarding your request within three business days after receipt of a written request.
 The response may inform you that it will take additional time to produce the records.
-In such a case, the Court will provide you with an explanation for the delay and indicate the earliest date the records will be available.
+In such a case, the Board will provide you with an explanation for the delay and indicate the earliest date the records will be available.
 The response may deny your request in whole or in part.
-If the request is denied, the Court will identify generally the records to be denied and the specific legal authority for the denial.
+If the request is denied, the Board will identify generally the records to be denied and the specific legal authority for the denial.

 To appeal the reasonableness of the fees charged for access to and/or copies of open records to the Secretary of Administration.